timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 ```

 ### Daily total volume of  top buyers
 What days do the most prolific accounts buy on?
-To try answer that question, let’s analyze the top 5 NFT buyer
+To answer that question, you can analyze the top five NFT buyer accounts
-accounts - based on the number of NFT purchases -  and their total daily volume of NFT bought over time.
-This is a
+based on the number of NFT purchases, and their total daily volume of NFT bought over time.
+This is a good starting
-good starting point to dig deeper into the analysis, as it can help you find days when something happened that made
+point to dig deeper into the analysis, as it can help you find days when something happened that made these users buy
-these users buy a lot of NFTs, for example: dips in ETH prices, leading to lower gas fees, or drops of high anticipated collections.
+a lot of NFTs.
+For example a dip in ETH prices, leading to lower gas fees, or drops of high anticipated collections:
 ```sql
 /* Daily total volume of the 5 top buyers */
 WITH top_five_buyers AS (